 Video is constantly gaining ground on businesses’ preferences to create brand awareness, get in front of their prospective clients, and potentially acquire new leads.
-Youtube is the most well-known video-sharing platform, and it offers multiple opportunities for law firms that want to make the most of their video assets.
+Youtube is the most well-known video-sharing platform, offering multiple opportunities for law firms that want to make the most of their video assets.
 Be it ads or organic presence.
-No attorney should overlook its importance and the benefits of a full-grown subscriber base.
+No attorney should overlook its importance, or the benefits of a full-grown subscriber base.

-If you’re familiar with our blog, you’ll already know that we hold video in general and Youtube, more specifically, in high esteem.
+If you’re familiar with our blog, you’ll already know that we hold video in general, and Youtube more specifically, in high esteem.
 In previous articles, we’ve reviewed the opportunity of the Google Video Builder tool, and we’ve prepared an ultimate guide for Law Firm Youtube ads.
-Today, we’re concentrating more on the organic side of things, looking into the importance of building a growing subscriber base, giving actionable tips on getting real subscribers that can boost your engagement and help you build authority.
-Of course, for law firms, the goal isn’t making money straight from the Youtube platform through ads or sponsorships, so you should aim for watch time and engagement that help you with the algorithm.
+Today, we’re concentrating more on the organic side of things, looking into the importance of building a growing subscriber base and giving actionable tips on getting real subscribers that can boost your engagement and help you build authority.
+Of course, for law firms, the goal isn’t making money straight from the Youtube platform through ads or sponsorships.
+As such, you should aim for watch time and engagement that help you with the algorithm.

-To put first things first.
-The question that could arise is if you could or should use services that offer Youtube subscribers.
-The answer is straightforward, so let’s explain why you shouldn’t buy subscribers, just like you shouldn’t buy links or Social Media followers.
-Most services either ask you to participate in pods that give you specific tasks (subscribe to accounts, watch, like, or share videos), and in return, they include your channel in their pool or ask you to pay for subscriber packages.
-In both cases, you invest time or money (the most significant resources) and get back questionable returns.
-Those subscribers will be either bots or users that are not interested in your services, making them ghost subscribers.
-Let’s put it that way, a channel with 10k subscribers and 100 views per video looks suspicious, and instead of building credibility, it detracts it.
+The first question you should ask is if you could or should use services that offer Youtube subscribers.
+The answer is straightforward, so let’s dive into why you shouldn’t buy subscribers (just like you shouldn’t buy links or social media followers).
+Most services ask you to participate in pods that give you specific tasks (subscribe to accounts, watch, like, or share videos), and, in return, they include your channel in their pool.
+That or they ask you to pay for subscriber packages.
+In both cases, you invest time or money (the most significant resources) and receive questionable returns.
+The subscribers will be either bots or users that are not interested in your services, making them ghost subscribers.
+Let’s put it this way, a channel with 10k subscribers and 100 views per video looks suspicious.
+Instead of building credibility, it detracts from it.
 Additionally, Youtube has created a strict fake engagement policy that could lead to account suspension.

 - So how can you attract new subscribers organically?